amyipdev/xas-chip8-old/README.md

 instructions into structures from BBU modules.
 These have extreme flexibility through powerful leverage of Rust generics, allowing complex architectures to seamlessly integrate.

+### Philosophy

+There are absolutely times when toolchains should be built for people "in-the-know".
+The LLVM and GCC toolchains do their job very well, and are designed to be fully integrated at all stages of compiler creation.
+Tools like LLVM IR provide powerful abstraction and optimization.
+For a cutting-edge compiler, those types of tightly-woven toolchains and libraries are critical.
+However, not every use case is the next GCC.
+Often, people just want something simple and easy to develop with.
+When dealing with assembly, this is especially important; assembly development time is extremely high, so time working with toolchains should be minimized.

+To ensure that anyone can quickly and painlessly work with libxas, we are committed to simple, highly documented interfaces.
+Anyone with a new idea for an output format or ISA should not have to worry about initial time developing either a proof-of-concept or a stable production toolchain.

+### Licensing and Libraries

+libxas is licensed under the GNU General Public License, version 2 (or, at your option, any later version).
+This was chosen to ensure user freedom while also guaranteeing derivations are available to the entire community.

+We also use the following libraries, which have their own respective licenses:
+* Regex (soon to be removed): v1.6.0, **MIT** and/or Apache-2.0
+* num_traits: v0.2.15, **MIT** and/or Apache-2.0

+### Usage

+TBD - for now, look at the implementations of EAF

+### Contributions

+Contributions are always welcome, and very much appreciated.
+You can:
+* Report bugs and suggest new features in Issues
+* Resolve TODOs/FIXMEs/NOTEs or make other contributions (please submit a Pull Request)
+* Help document libxas (instructions TBA)

+### Compatibility

+TODO (MSRV)